-- b.
+- a.
+When the officer has probable cause to believe the person committed a felony. - b.
 When the officer has probable cause to believe the person has committed a misdemeanor in the presence of the officer and the officer reasonably believes there is immediate danger to person or property or of escape. - c.
 When the officer has probable cause to believe the person has committed a misdemeanor for which an arrest is authorized even if not committed in the presence of the officer such as certain domestic violence offenses and there is immediate danger to person or property or of escape or the arrest is mandated by statute. - d.
 When authorized by a cross jurisdictional agreement with the jurisdiction in which the arrest is made. - e.
 In compliance with an arrest warrant.